 DR. DELIA GRACE

 Dr. Delia Grace is an epidemiologist and veterinarian with more than 20 years’ experience in developing countries.
-She graduated from several leading universities and currently is a professor at the university of Greenwich and supports research on food safety at the International Livestock Research Institute based in Nairobi, Kenya, where she worked for 20 years.
+She graduated from several leading universities and currently is a professor at the university of Greenwich and supports research on human and animal health at the International Livestock Research Institute based in Nairobi, Kenya.
 Her research interests include food safety, emerging diseases, gender studies, and animal welfare.
 Her career has spanned the private sector, field-level community development and aid management, as well as research.
-S.he has lived and worked in Asia, west and east Africa and authored or co-authored more than 200 peer-reviewed publications as well as training courses, briefs, films, articles, chapters and blog posts.
-In 2017, she was in the top five of women scientists in Kenya, in terms of citations.
+She has lived and worked in Asia, west and east Africa and authored or co-authored more than 200 peer-reviewed publications as well as training courses, briefs, films, articles, chapters and blog posts.

 PROF. MUTUKU JOHN MUTINGA